A render of a grove of mixed tree species by Carl Roe, showing that the Grove can grow a wide variety of tree shapes.

 The simulation captures the character of all kinds of trees.
 Begin with a preset, such as ash, birch, pine or maple.
 The natural parameters will guide the growth of every branch, from trunk to twig, and even the slightest change will resonate throughout the tree’s spreading branches.
 Grow everything from a slender pine to a wide-spreading oak, all the way down to a weeping willow.

-Bring your trees to life – add wind, animate growth, or create even more advanced physics simulations using the new Houdini add-on.
-Immerse yourself in The Grove to experience the most natural and fun way of growing trees in 3D!
+Then bring your trees to life – add wind, animate growth, or create even more advanced physics simulations using the new Houdini add-on.
+The Grove seamlessly unites the natural world with the world computer graphics, while taking out the technicalities.
+Immerse yourself in the Grove to experience the most natural and fun way of growing trees in 3D!

 From left to right, a sequence of the same tree as it grows through time.